MetaMask/.github/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Unsolicited or unwanted messaging, including outreach via personal contact information, social media platforms, or other communication channels to draw attention to contributions, issues, or pull requests.
 * Other conduct which could reasonably be considered inappropriate in a professional setting